iClusterDev/SliderJS/README.md

 # SliderJS

-A tiny slider component built with Vanilla JavaScript.
+A lightweight slider component built with Vanilla JavaScript.

+### Live Demo

+A live demo of the slider is available [here]()

 ### Installing